symbench/athens-dragstudy/README.md

 6. It is also possible to run a drag study on a zip file which is output from Jenkins.
 To do this, move the zip file of interest to the `design_zips` folder.
 Then, from the command line, use the `--from-zip` argument along with the `--vehicle vehicle_name` argument where `vehicle_name` is the name of the zip folder of interest, without the ".zip" extension.

 See the drag_model notes file for FAQs about the code itself

+## Usage Examples

+Generate data for a single component as the drag subject (called a "primitive").
+Results are stored under `data/primitive/<drag_subject>/results/*.csv`

+- Capsule (UAV fuselage): `athens-dragstudy -subject capsule --runs 1000`
+- refactoring/ cleanup needed for other commands at this time, WIP

 ## TODO
 - [ ] Add curve fitting